InterObservers.

 Notice the pattern.
 When the manager's goal is to resolve a difficult situation, the conversation has a clear business reason and a limited audience.
 When that purpose is missing, the talk is just gossip wearing a work costume.

 The audience is often the giveaway.
 Information that should reach one HR contact instead reaches three peers who cannot act on it.
-That is the tell that a personnel matter has slipped into entertainment, and it is where confidentiality quietly breaks down.
+That is the tell that a personnel matter has slipped into entertainment, and where confidentiality quietly breaks down.

 How to Address It When Your Boss Talks About You to Others